forkonlp/DNH4/README.md

 MIT License.<br>
 Please [let me know](mailto:forkonlp@gmail.com) use this package.

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+zPlease note that the DNH4 project is released with a [Contributor Code of Conduct](https://forkonlp.github.io/DNH4/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## Contributors ✨